Is It Really "Sushi Grade"?

 Don't be afraid to ask your sushi chef about the fish they use.
 Inquire about:

-The term "sushi grade" is a misleading marketing term.
-Focus on understanding the importance of freezing, proper handling, and sourcing of fish.
+Remember: The term "sushi grade" is a misleading marketing term.
+Focus on understanding freezing, proper handling, and sourcing.
 By being informed and asking questions, you can make safer choices when enjoying raw fish.